While We Bleed, Opening Scene: “No Witnesses”

 “I’ll keep the platinum, if it’s all the same to you.”
 He held out the package.
 The Baroness hesitated once again before taking it and handing over the box at the same time.
 Their hands touched for the briefest instant, and it was done.
 Sul opened the lid, smiled at the neat little rows of white metal painted a hundred colors by stained-glass sunlight.

 As Sul cradled his prize the Baroness put her own in the chest, shut and locked it once again.
 She paused.
-“Are…aren’t you at all curious what I plan on doing with it?”
+“Aren’t you at all curious what I plan to do with it?”

 Now it was Sul’s turn to hesitate.
 He glanced toward the other door behind which the guards had disappeared.
 Finding no excuse to refuse he reached out to accept, but slowly.